You are currently viewing Common Copier Leasing & Purchasing Mistakes: A Guide to Avoiding Mistakes

 Black and White or Colored?

 Sometimes, companies have to weigh if they want to get a black and white printer or a colored one because of costs.
-The cost of black and white printers are less expensive but companies may find that the black and white printer doesn’t fulfil their needs for all types of print pieces such as color copies or presentations with charts in them.
-To avoid this pitfall, knowing the needs of your employees will help in choosing the right copier for your business and it will also help with your future costs.
+Black and white printers are cheaper, but may not meet all printing needs, like color copies or presentations.
+Understand employee needs to choose the right copier, saving money and avoiding future cost pitfalls.

 Buying One or Buying More?